brettjrea/Debian_Install_NVS/README.md

-# Debian_Install_NVM
+# Debian_Install_NVS

-Install NVM and NPM LTS on Debian/Ubuntu with Curl and Bash script.
+Install NVS and NPM LTS on Debian/Ubuntu with Curl and Bash script.

 ---
-*Updated to v0.39.3 02/2023*

 ### This new one fetches a script from this repo which is useful for using inside of another script.